Rahul680-ui/CodeAlpha_CGPA_Calculator/README.md

 ## 👨‍💻 Author

-Developed by Shadow as part of the CodeAlpha C++ Programming Internship.
+Developed by Rahul Sharma as part of the CodeAlpha C++ Programming Internship.